-The Office of Broadband is requesting 100% of funding be allocated to the Commonwealth of Virginia under the BEAD program at the time of award.
-These funds will be budgeted according to the NOFO and statute.
+The Office of Broadband is requesting 100% of funding be made available to the Commonwealth of Virginia under the BEAD allocation.
 The Office of Broadband and its industry, state and local government, and community partners stand ready to implement BEAD funding and deliver access to this vital infrastructure to unserved and underserved communities in the Commonwealth.
-Virginia's internet service providers and local governments, equipped with the experience of navigating state and federal funding programs, are prepared with the technical expertise to begin expanding broadband networks to BEAD eligible locations.
+Virginia's internet service providers and local governments, equipped with the experience of navigating state and federal funding programs, are prepared with the technical expertise to begin expanding broadband networks to the remaining unserved and underserved with BEAD funding on an expedited schedule - ahead of the BEAD Program's timeline of Final Proposal approval.